 When can I apply for Route Authorisation?

 Applications for Route Authorisations (except Schedule 4 events) can be received a maximum of six months and a minimum of two months prior to the proposed start date of the event.
-Applications outside of these timelines will unfortunately be rejected by the MSA.
+Applications outside of these timelines will unfortunately be rejected by the MSUK.

-Contact must first be made with the Route Liaison Officer for that area in which the event is being held to ensure there are no date clashes before submitting an application for Route Authorisation to the MSA.
+Contact must first be made with the Route Liaison Officer for that area in which the event is being held to ensure there are no date clashes before submitting an application for Route Authorisation to the MSUK.
 A full list of Route Liaison Officers can be found on the ACU website.

 What fees are involved?